bkammerling/ak-eleventy/pages/home.md

       He is the creative producer of The Nest, a project established with the Fostering Network, which delivers creative workshops to young people who are a part of the Mockingbird fostering program.

+      *“Adam was sensational.
+His initial performance showed that he had come prepared, with an awesome, inspiring and witty poem, which fitted perfectly with the theme of the day.
+His humour was a brilliant touch and the students loved him.
+He clearly knows how to work with young people and get the most out of them - no matter what their ability.
+He fitted in perfectly with our plans - even ones that we slightly changed.
+I wouldn't hesitate to recommend him to another school or to recommend that this artist returns to our school in the future.
+Thank you.”*

+      **Vanessa Burton, JCoSS**

+      *“Adam is fantastic a performer, both highly professional and organised, turning up early to get a sense of what we wanted out of his performance and how best to use the space.
+The audience found him both humorous and captivating and he showed a genuine admiration for all their hard work as volunteers.
+We also really appreciated the fact that he took the time to talk individually with the young people involved.”*

+      ***Anita Cottle, CCS Libraries***
 ---

 ![](/static/img/adam-moody.jpg)